Drakolis/drakolis.github.io/README.md

 # Work With Me
 ## Who am I
-Hi, I am Mika — the Techinal Systems Architect and Product Chaos Stabilizer you have been looking for.
+Hi, I am Mika — the Technical Systems Architect and Product Chaos Stabilizer you have been looking for.
 With 10+ years across startups and scale-ups, I lead with depth, design for resilience, and coach people into their best.
 If you’re building something that doesn’t have a name yet, I’m the one who helps it take form.

 ## What I Do
 I help visionary teams turn ambiguity into architecture.
 Whether it’s an undefined product, a chaotic system, or a team without direction, I step in where clarity is missing and build what’s needed — code, systems, or mindsets.

 I build what others can’t yet see.
-I specialize in translating vision into resilient systems, coaching high-performing teams, and stabilizing chaos at critical moments.
-Whether at seed-stage or scale-up, I show up as a systems architect, strategic translator, and builder of the previously unbuildable.
+I specialize in bringing vision into resilient systems.
+I am also good at coaching high-performing teams, and stabilizing chaos at critical moments.
+Whether the stage of the company is, I show up as a systems architect, strategic translator, and builder of the previously unbuildable.

 I think in patterns, not tasks.
 I zoom out.
 I connect dots others miss.
 My focus is always the same: build something meaningful, elegant, and scalable.